pnpm/pnpm.io/docs/cli/fetch.md

 CMD [ "node", "server.js" ]
 ```

-As long as there is no change to `.npmrc`, `package.json`, `pnpm-lock.yaml`,
+As long as there are no changes to `.npmrc`, `package.json`, `pnpm-lock.yaml`,
 `.pnpmfile.cjs`, docker build cache is still valid up to the layer of
 `RUN pnpm install --frozen-lockfile --prod`, which cost most of the time
 when building a docker image.

 However, modification to `package.json` may happen much more frequently than
-we expected, because it does not only contain dependencies, but may also
+we expect, because it does not only contain dependencies, but may also
 contain the version number, scripts, and arbitrary configuration for any other
 tool.

-It's also hard to maintain a Dockerfile that build a monorepo project, it may
+It's also hard to maintain a Dockerfile that builds a monorepo project, it may
 look like

 ```Dockerfile